Mmoloki Cwaile: Work history

 He worked as professional nurse at Johannesburg Hospital, clinical nurse practitioner at Milpark hospital in Johannesburg and coordinator of mental health programme at Kagisano Molopo subregion of Dr RSM in NW before becoming Health Area Manager at Maquassi Hills subregion of Dr Kk region in NW and Deputy Director as Northern Cape Provincial Programme Manager responsible for HIV/Aids programme at Department of Social Development.
 In 2008 he became Chief Executive Officer (CEO) of Greater Taung District Hospital, the largest district hospital in NW until in 2013 when he became the District Director for all district hospitals in Dr Ruth Segomotsi Mompati District (Dr RSM) and was later transferred to the NW Health provincial office to lead Hospital Revitalization, Health Technology and Facility Management programmes.

-He became legislator, Chair of Chairs in NWPL and MEC for Coghsta in NW and resigned after 8 months in post when he held different opinion on approaches standing counterpose to view of his principal and when party refused to accept his appointment as MEC against one preferred by the party.
+ANC Provincial Executive: 2015–2018

+In 2015, Cwaile was elected to the Provincial Executive Committee of the ANC in the North West, then under the leadership of Provincial Chairperson Supra Mahumapelo – though Cwaile personally was among Mahumapelo's most prominent detractors.
+In 2017, ahead of the ANC's 54th National Conference, Cwaile deviated from Mahumapelo's position in openly campaigning for winning presidential candidate Cyril Ramaphosa; according to City Press, he was the only member of the Provincial Executive Committee to do so.
+In mid-2018, when Mahumapelo was forced to resign as North West Premier, Ramaphosa's supporters were rumoured to support Cwaile as a possible successor.

+The Provincial Executive Committee was disbanded later in 2018 due to the political fallout from Mahumapelo's resignation, but the National Executive Committee appointed Cwaile to the interim task team that led the provincial party until fresh elections were held in 2022.

+Legislative career: 2019–present

 On 5 February 2019, Cwaile was sworn in as a Member of the North West Provincial Legislature.
-He succeeded Ndleleni Duma, who had died after a long illness.
-He was elected to a full term in May 2019.
-In June 2019, he was appointed chairperson of the Portfolio Committee on Premier, Finance, Cooperative Governance, Human Settlement and Traditional Affairs in the legislature.
+He filled a casual vacancy arising from the death of Ndleleni Duma.
+He was elected to his first full term in the legislature in May 2019, ranked fourth on the ANC's provincial party list.
+In June 2019, he was elected to chair the legislature's Portfolio Committee on Premier, Finance, Cooperative Governance, Human Settlement and Traditional Affairs.
+He also served as Chairperson of Committees.

-On 21 November 2020, Cwaile was appointed Member of the Executive Council (MEC) for the North West Department of Cooperative Governance, Human Settlements and Traditional Affairs by premier Job Mokgoro.
-He replaced Gordon Kegakilwe, who succumbed to COVID-19 in July.
+On 21 November 2020, Premier Job Mokgoro appointed Cwaile as Member of the Executive Council (MEC) for the North West Department of Cooperative Governance, Human Settlements and Traditional Affairs.
+He replaced Gordon Kegakilwe, who had died of COVID-19-related illness in July.

-Premier Mokgoro placed Cwaile on leave on 5 August 2021 after Mmoloki Cwaile terminated irregular Programme Management Unit (PMU) which was in place exceeding 5 years and had refused to extend period for acting Hod of Human Settlement (DHS) before Premier rejected his resignation and fired him on 13 August and replacing him with Lenah Miga.
+Premier Mokgoro placed Cwaile on leave on 5 August 2021 but did not share his reasons for doing so.
+The opposition Democratic Alliance speculated that Mokgoro and Cwaile had disagreed over the extension of a controversial procurement contract in the project management unit; Cwaile later confirmed this.
+On 13 August, Mokgoro announced that he had fired Cwaile, with effect from 11 August; he was replaced by Lenah Miga.
+However, Cwaile remained an ordinary Member of the Provincial Legislature.